 You see, their children were so in love with my books that the parents were looking for complimentary materials with my characters on them.
 So, I created an entire online store full of products like t-shirts, posters, party supplies, and more.

-It’s the perfect way to build an entire brand about your children’s book.
+It’s the perfect way to build an entire brand for your children’s book.

 From a financial perspective, instead of only making $10 from selling your book, you can double or triple your revenue by bundling your book with a $20 t-shirt.